DemonicTricycle/DemonicTricycle-ELECH309/docs/communicationFrame.md

 # Communication frame

-Data is transmitted via sound, from the sender (computer) to the receiver (robot).
+Data is transmitted via sound, from the sender (computer or smartphone) to the receiver (robot).
 This data is contained in a custom 13bit frame.

 ![frame](https://user-images.githubusercontent.com/23436953/227920720-20620f49-efc8-4dc7-a9f1-b80beb2395eb.svg)